 Gender

-- Statistics show that more female high school graduates enrolled in college as compared to males with a dropout rate of 20% higher for men than women.
+- Statistics show that more female high school graduates enrolled in college than males, with a dropout rate of 20% higher for men than women.

-- NCES reported that in 2013 66% of females graduated within 6 years while 60% of male students graduated that year.
+- 66% of females graduated within 6 years while 60% of male students graduated that year as per the NCES reported of 2013.

 Age